-SafeKit offers a simple and economical solution to build a private cloud with
+SafeKit offers a simple and economical solution to build virtual machines high availability with

-This solution works with the free edition of Hyper-V 2012 R2.
-The architecture does not require a shared disk or a replicated SAN if the two servers are in two remote computer rooms.
+This solution works with the free edition of Hyper-V. The architecture does not require a shared disk or a replicated SAN if the two servers are in two remote computer rooms.

 A video of an Hyper-V cluster with load balancing, replication, HA and failover built with SafeKit demonstrates this architecture.